umbraco/UmbracoDocs/Fundamentals/Code/Umbraco-Services/index-v8.md

 ---
-meta.title: "Using Umbraco's service APIs" meta.description: "Using the Umbraco service APIs you can create, update and delete any of the core Umbraco entities directly from your custom code"
+meta.title: "Using Umbraco's service APIs"
+description: "Using the Umbraco service APIs you can create, update and delete any of the core Umbraco entities directly from your custom code"
 versionFrom: 8.0.0
 ---